Biotis/public-data-etl-korea_Douzone_Internship/README_en.md

 ## 📝 Notes

-- **API keys** must be set in `src/config.py`
+- **API keys** must be set in `src/config.py`.
-- Intermediate and output files are ignored by `.gitignore`.
+- This project was used to complete an assigned task during an internship at Douzone Bizon.
-- This project was used to complete an assigned task during an internship at Douzone Bizon
+- This repository is for portfolio and learning purposes only.

 ---